micans/pick/README.md

 ## SAM and CIGAR support

-Use `--sam` if the input is SAM format.
+Use `--sam` or `--sam-h` if the input is SAM format.
 This will set the options `-k` (headerless input) and `-O11` (overflow columns collated in column 11) and make the sequence lengths available in the `seqlen` dictionary (if the sam header is found).
-If the output should still contain the SAM header, use `--sam-all`.
+If the output should still contain the SAM header, use `--sam-h`.

-When using either of `--sam` or `--sam-all` pick makes several new operators available that compute certain alignment-related offsets and widths.
-The following table lists these shorthand operators, along with a more verbose and obtuse/obsolete pick equivalent using older operators before these options were introduced.
+When using either of these options pick makes several new operators available that compute certain alignment-related offsets and widths.
+The following table lists these shorthand operators, along with a more verbose and obtuse/obsolete pick equivalent using older operators (still available).
 Shown below are simple computes with just a single operator used.
-Obviously these operators can be combined in more elaborate ways; an example is given after.
+Obviously these can be combined in more elaborate ways; an example is given after.

 ```
-using --sam         without using --sam
+using --sam         without using --sam or --sam-h
+   or --sam-h
 ---------------------------------------
 qs::,qrystart       qs::6,cgqrystart
 qe::,qryend         qe::6,cgqryend